How To Set Up Overnight Employees

 8. Apply the master profile to employees who will work overnight shifts.

-For more information, see How to Set up a Master Profile.
+For more information, see How to Set Up a Master Profile.

 An example of how it works